 Cleanroom and Performance Testing

-Cleanroom performance testing is thus critical to the Cleanroom facility’s final acceptance, and only once the operating parameters have been verified can the actual “product” be made.
+Cleanroom performance testing is thus critical to a facility’s cleanroom final acceptance, and only once the operating parameters have been verified can the actual “products” be made.

 What are the tests that a cleanroom can participate in?